rliou92/python-umonitor/README.md

 The configuration file is stored in `~/.config/umon/umon.conf`.
 You can load a profile manually by executing `umonitor --load <profile_name>`.
 Profiles can be deleted `umonitor --delete <profile_name>`.

 `umonitor` runs all scripts automatically in `~/.config/umon` after a profile has been loaded.
+An example script that I use can be seen in `toggle_media.py`.

 Example scenario: You are working on a laptop.
 You want to save just the monitor configuration of just the laptop screen into the profile name called 'home'.
 At